codewind-resources/design-documentation/codewindServer/CodewindOperator.md

 ## Where to find the Codewind-Operator

-Ideally, the operator should be easy to find, eg on the application catalog of Openshift:
+Ideally, the operator should be easy to find, for example on the application catalog of Openshift:

 ![](media/operator/openshift-catalog.png)